 When I received my Yakima Valley itinerary of course I looked up each item right away beginning with my accommodations.
 Where you rest your weary head is so important on these busy media tours, I really needed to know where I was staying.
 Day 2 showed me staying at Cherry Wood Bed, Breakfast, and Barn.
-Well, okay that sounds amazing and then I looked it up and saw that I’d be staying in a teepee!
-At first I was a bit nervous, my husband was in the room and I told him, “honey, I”m going to be sleeping in a teepee in Washington, in October.”
+Well, okay that sounds amazing and then I looked it up and saw that I was going to sleep in a teepee!
+At first I was a bit nervous, my husband was in the room and I told him, “honey, I”m going to sleep in a teepee in Washington, in October.”
 “Cool it’ll be just like camping back in the day!” he said and frowned a little because he wasn’t joining me!
 I read a little more about it and I found it was more like glamping and I’ve done that before, so now I was just plain excited!

 We arrived at the property in Zillah, Washington and immediately I fell in love with the views.
 Evening sunset was stunning with Mt.
 Adams in the background.
 We met Terry Fewel, husband to Innkeeper, Pepper who was away at the moment and he showed me around my home for the night.